future-grid/fgp-js-kit/README.md

 # v1.0.* - fgp-js-kit

 This is the first version of graph library that uses the v1.1.1 version of Dygraphs.
+You can also use "eric_dygraphs".

 # Installation